larsgoette/next-starter/README.md

 A lean and modern [Next.js](https://nextjs.org) starter template with a focus on developer experience and best practices.
 Built with TypeScript, Tailwind CSS, and includes essential tooling for code quality and optimization.

+## 💡 Philosophy

+This starter was created with one key principle in mind: **You should spend your time building, not configuring**.

+Unlike many starter templates that come loaded with features you may never use, this template provides just what you need to start building right away.
+No time wasted removing unused dependencies or reconfiguring bloated setups.
+Every included feature and configuration serves a purpose, creating a foundation that's ready for immediate development while maintaining complete flexibility for your project's specific needs.

 ## 🚀 Quick Start

 ```bash